mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-purchase/how-to-on-board-as-a-vendor/how-to-get-paid.md

 * The bank account is located in Spain
 * The bank account is in the name of Better Coding, LLC

 If you provide information for your banking institution, your invoice and/or expense reimbursements will be made through Bill.com.
 As noted above, Mattermost requires banking information from a primary banking institution to be able to make reimbursements through Bill.com.
-You will receive your expense reimbursement no later than 15th and end of each month.
+Approved expense reports are reimbursed either by the 15th or end of each month.

 TransferWise